liuqiaoping7/sample-videoanalysisperson/README.md

     **bash deploy.sh 192.168.1.2 internet**

     -   When the message  **Please choose one to show the presenter in browser\(default: 127.0.0.1\):**  is displayed, enter the IP address used for accessing the Presenter Server service in the browser.
 Generally, the IP address is the IP address for accessing the MindSpore Studio service.
-    -   When the message  **Please input a absolute path to storage video analysis data:**  is displayed, enter the existing absolute path for storing video analysis data in MindSpore Studio.
+    -   When the message  **Please input a absolute path to storage video analysis data:**  is displayed, enter the absolute path for storing video analysis data in MindSpore Studio.
 The MindSpore Studio user must have the read and write permissions.
+If the path does not exist, the script is automatically created.

     Select the IP address used by the browser to access the Presenter Server service in  **Current environment valid ip list**  and enter the path for storing video analysis data, as shown in  [Figure 1](#en-us_topic_0167344118_fig184321447181017).